mrmgee/driven3/src/services/body-paint-metalwork/custom-high-end-paint/index.md

       - que: Bodywork / Block Sand / Refinement
         ansImg: ./src/_images/73_Scout_II_dash_cu.jpg
         ansImgAlt: Custom fabricated exhaust
-        ansText: <h4>Bodywork / Filler</h4>Once everything is fit and we’re happy with the panel gaps and mods in metal we do our body filler work - We don’t call it “Bondo” and it’s not a bad word.
+        ansText: <h4>Bodywork / Filler</h4><p>Once everything is fit and we’re happy with the panel gaps and mods in metal we do our body filler work - We don’t call it “Bondo” and it’s not a bad word.
 Filler work is required to get the surface of all body panels closer to where we need them to be.
 Done properly, this filler can last 50+ years without issues.
 Can we metalwork your car without using any filler?
 Totally - but that’s easily 800-1000 hours of labor to get there.
-Using modern body fillers - and making sure that our metalwork is within 1/16” or less we can get the same or better results in less time.
+Using modern body fillers - and making sure that our metalwork is within 1/16” or less we can get the same or better results in less time.</p>
       - que: Prime and Block Sand
         ansImg: ./src/_images/73_Scout_II_dash_cu.jpg
         ansImgAlt: Custom fabricated exhaust